 Since we’d been living paycheck-to-paycheck on his previous salary, it became obvious pretty quick that we were going to be short on money each month, but in our infinite wisdom (insert sarcasm here) we reasoned that we’d just put any excess expenses on the credit card, and that eventually he’d work his way up to his previous salary.
-He’s now making even more than he was when he was laid off in 2010, but the problem is that our “necessary” credit card expenses now carry with them a large balance and payment to go along with them, basically nulling and voiding his new, higher salary.
+No talk about cutting expenses or bare bones budgets.
+Yeah, we really didn’t know much about managing money.
+Rick slowly worked up to making what he made before he was laid off in 2010, but the problem is that our “necessary” credit card purchases left us with super high credit card balances and high payments to go along with them, basically nulling and voiding his new, higher salary.

 Broke Belief #1: There’s Nothing We Can Do About it

 In order to beat this “broke belief”, it’s imperative that you adopt a conqueror’s attitude.
-Determine that you will figure out ways to do more; to cut more expenses, to earn more side hustle income, to sell whatever you need to sell.
+Acknowledge past money mistakes and determine that you will figure out ways to do more; to cut more expenses, to earn more side hustle income, to sell whatever you need to sell.
 If you want to know how to pay off debt, you need to first understand that your debt is an enemy, and then treat it as such, pulling out every weapon in your arsenal that will help you to increase income, decrease expenses and kick that debt to the curb.

 Broke Belief #2: We Deserve

 This was another dangerous mindset we had when Rick was making less money after his job layoff.
 “We deserve” a pick me up treat.
 “We deserve” a new rug for the entryway, or whatever.
 What we didn’t understand is that we deserved financial peace more, and that financial peace brings much more gratification than all of those little treats that you’ve convinced yourself that you need.
 If you’re really wanting to know how to pay off debt, it’s imperative that you understand and eliminate this dangerous belief.